skip to Main Content

 Sinus surgery is a group of procedures available to ENT surgeons to help patients find relief from recurrent sinus infections or symptoms.
 Sometimes patients with abnormal growths or structures don’t respond well to medication and it is ineffective to help them find relief from their sinus issues.
 When this is the case sometimes sinus surgery is the best option to help patients.
 In the event that non-surgical treatments do not relieve sinus problems, different types of sinus surgeries allow the doctor to open pathways and improve airflow.

 If you live in our near Boise, ID, and are looking for an experienced ENT specialist near you to discuss possible surgical options to relieve your sinus congestion and pain then we invite you to contact Boise ENT Sinus & Snoring Specialists.
-Dr. Don J. Beasley has been serving the Boise community as an ENT expert for over 20+ years performing sinus surgeries as needed to give his patients relief from their tiring and frustrating sinus symptoms.
+Dr. Don J. Beasley, an experienced sinus surgeon, has been serving the Boise community as an ENT expert for over 20+ years performing sinus surgeries as needed to give his patients relief from their tiring and frustrating sinus symptoms.
 Contact our office today to book your ENT consultation.
 (208) 314-4044

 Common Types of Sinus Surgery